maartenzam/interactive-publication/src/pages/vega.md

 [vega.github.io](https://vega.github.io/)

-Vega and its smaller and simpler sister Vega Lite are languages to specify how a visualisation is composed from data.
+Vega and its smaller and simpler sister Vega-Lite are languages to specify how a visualisation is composed from data.
 It uses the same foundations as ggplot2 in R and Altair in Python, so it specifies how columns in the data should relate to properties of graphical marks, like points or bars.
 On top of that, it can also describe interactive features of visualisations.

 ```json
 {